Aniket71999/Atm_program/README.md

 ## Atm_program
-### The atm program is in Atm_program file and output is in Output file.
+### The Atm program is in atm_program file and Output is in output file.